3liteking148/seq-position-probs/README.md

   rather than random.

-* The *E*-value (`E=`) is the expected number of distinct sequence regions with equal or higher score, if we compared all profiles in `profiles.hmm` to random sequences with the same length as all of `sequences.fasta`.
+* The *E*-value (`E=`) is the expected number of distinct sequence regions with equal or higher score, if we compared that profile to random sequences with the same length as all of `sequences.fasta`.

 * The `anchor` shows profile,sequence coordinates.
 It means there are similar regions around these coordinates.